 10 These were the visions in my head as I lay on my bed:

-I looked, and a tree was in the middle of the earth;
+I looked, and a tree was in the midst of the earth,

 and its height was great.